- Getting Started:

 Make your new color into a log.
 Use a toothpick to make sections in that log.
 You will need two BIG sections and 5 small sections.

 Cut your log apart where you made it into sections.
 Roll all your sections into balls.
 Make one big section into a teardrop.
-Make two balls into teardrops as well.
+Make two small balls into teardrops as well.
 Set your shapes out to look like the picture shown at right.

 Place the large teardrop on the bottom and the large ball on top.
 Press down to join the two pieces together.

-Add two more of the balls to the Koala by making teardrops and using them as arms.
+Add two more of the balls to the koala by making teardrops and using them as arms.
 Position them as you’d like.

 Use the extra black clay to make a large nose and eyes.
 Flatten the last two round balls and attach to the head as ears.